awhewell/owin/README.md

 ### Adding the Web API to a Pipeline

 You must register a callback with the `IPipelineBuilder` that the program is using.
 The callback must instantiate `IWebApiMiddleware`.
-This interface has a method called `CreateMiddleware`, you call that to obtain a standard OWIN **AppFunc** and then pass that to the builder environment function `UseMiddleware`.
+This interface has a method called `AppFuncBuilder`, you call that to obtain a standard OWIN **AppFunc** and then pass that to the builder environment function `UseMiddlewareBuilder`.

 The `IWebApiMiddleware` has properties that let you configure the web API's behaviour.